data-magicians/automl/README.md

 # automl
-automl library by the data magicians comunity
+automl library by the data magicians for datomize